physician using EHR or EMR

 What you can expect from an EMR system

-For healthcare practices transitioning from paper-based records, Electronic Medical Records (EMRs) offer significant advantages in efficiency, documentation, and patient management.
+For healthcare practices transitioning from paper-based records, EMRs offer significant advantages in efficiency, documentation, and patient management.

 Key benefits of EMR systems